-Shows: The Amazing Screw-On Head, Archer (first season), Brimstone, The Daily Show, Dune, Firefly, Frisky Dingo (first season), The Kids in the Hall, Max Headroom, The Middleman, Red Dwarf (first season), The Tick, The Venture Bros. (up through season three), Whose Line is it Anyway?
+Shows: The Amazing Screw-On Head, Archer (first season), Brimstone, Dune, Firefly, Frisky Dingo (first season), Garth Marenghi's Darkplace, The Kids in the Hall, Max Headroom, The Middleman, Police Squad, Red Dwarf (first season), The Tick, The Venture Bros. (up through season three), Whose Line is it Anyway?
 (UK)

 Anime: My top anime for recommending to people are: Twelve Kingdoms, Higurashi no Naku Koro ni (badly translated as When They Cry), Crest of the Stars, and His and Her Circumstances.
 Other favorites include: Azumanga Daioh, Bakemonogatari, Berserk, Cat Soup, Claymore, El-Hazard, Excel Saga, The Five Star Stories, Haibane Renmei, Here is Greenwood, Kara no Kyoukai, Kino's Journey, Lupin III: The Castle of Cagliostro, The Melancholy of Haruhi Suzumiya (definitely not the second season or movie), Memories, Mushishi, My Neighbor Totoro, Nausicaa of the Valley of the Wind, Princess Mononoke, Puella Magi Madoka Magica, Read or Die (OAV), Shamanic Princess, and X (movie and series).